wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * 1 think that this is the basic question to which we must address ourselves and when we arc addressing ourselves to it let us look at some contemporary and relevant facts, one of which is that in this country - thank goodness - we are passing through a salutary social **revolution** in the field of education.

 * One of the main reasons for the declining world wheat trade - from 2,300 million bushels in 1955-56 to 1,700 million bushels in 1968-69 and possible further decline to 1,500 million bushels in 1969-70 - was the remarkable success of the 'green **revolution**' in many food deficient countries, such as India and Pakistan.

+* In fact, it is the same baseless argument as was used against the introduction of machinery in the Industrial **Revolution**.

 * We will see a **revolution** of monumental proportions in what we now know to be South Vietnam.